-Check out our top four reasons to add this event to your family's social calendar this September!
+Aside from being one of the last times to enjoy the fall Indiana weather in 2023, check out our top reasons to add this event to your family's social calendar this September!

 1. Quaker Day Parade

-The Quaker Day parade kicks the day off.
-Organized and put on by the Plainfield Chamber of Commerce, it has become a staple in Plainfield's annual events.
-The parade, moving along its famous route on U.S. 40, is an opportunity for many local non-profits, businesses and groups to introduce themselves to the community.
+Organized by the Plainfield Chamber of Commerce, it has become a staple in Plainfield's annual events.
+The parade, moving along its famous route on U.S. 40, is an opportunity for many local non-profits, businesses and groups to take center stage and introduce themselves to the community.

-The parade starts at 10 a.m. on Sept.
-18 in the Duke Energy lot and will move west down U.S. 40 toward Vestal Road.
+The parade starts at 10 a.m. in the Duke Energy lot and will move west down U.S. 40 toward Vestal Road.

 2. One of Hendricks County's Oldest Traditions